Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: NTK Matrix with a Single Wide Layer

+The two plots in Figure \ref{fig:jac} provide empirical evidence supporting our main results for $L=3$.
+We perform 50 Montecarlo trials, and report average and confidence interval at 1 standard deviation.
+On the left, we take $(W_l)_{i, j}\sim \mathcal N(0, 1)$, fix the parameters $(N, n_1, n_2)$, scale the NTK matrix by $\frac{4}{n_1 n_2}$ (see \eqref{eq:plim}), and plot $\lambda_{\rm min}(\frac{4}{n_1 n_2}\bar{K}^{(L)})$ as a function of $d$.
+The three curves correspond to three different choices of $(N, n_1, n_2)$.
+As predicted by our Theorem \ref{thm:limiting_NTK}, the smallest eigenvalue of the NTK exhibits a linear dependence on $d$.
+On the right, we take $(W_l)_{i, j}\sim \mathcal N(0, 2/n_{l-1})$ (the popular He's initialization), fix $(d, n_2)$, set $n_1=8N$, and plot $\lambda_{\rm min}(\bar{K}^{(L)})$ as a function of $N$.
+The three curves correspond to three different choices of $(d, n_2)$.
+In this setting, there is a single wide layer and our Theorem \ref{thm:empirical_Jacobian} predicts that the smallest eigenvalue of the NTK scales linearly in the width of the wide layer (and hence linearly in $N$).
+This is in excellent agreement with the plot.

-provided that there exists a layer $k\in[L-1]$ such that $\xi_k=1$ and $\beta_{k+1}=\min_{l\in[L]}\beta_{l}.$ For instance, this holds if \emph{(i)} the network contains one wide hidden layer with $\tilde{\Omega}(N)$ neurons, and \emph{(ii)} it is initialized using the popular He's or Lecun's initialization (i.e., $\beta_{l}=c/n_{l-1}$ for some constant $c$) \cite{XavierBengio2010,he2015delving,lecun2012efficient}.
+The results of both Theorem \ref{thm:limiting_NTK} and \ref{thm:empirical_Jacobian} rely on considering a single term in the sum over layers and a fixed $r$.
+However, we expect the gap due to this fact to be rather small: \emph{(i)} the Hermite coefficients of the ReLU decay quite slowly (see \eqref{eq:HermiteReLU}), so the dependence of the bounds in $r$ is mild; \emph{(ii)} we are mainly interested in networks with a single wide layer, and in this setting the sum is well approximated by the leading term.
+Taking into account more terms of the sum or more $r$ is an interesting problem for future work.
+Unlike Theorem \ref{thm:limiting_NTK}, we do not track the dependence on $L$ in Theorem \ref{thm:empirical_Jacobian}, and therefore the constants implicit in $\Omega$ and $\mathcal O$ may depend on $L$.
+One can see that the lower bound \eqref{eq:Jacobian_lowerbound} and the upper bound \eqref{eq:Jacobian_upperbound} will have the same scaling, that is provided that there exists a layer $k\in[L-1]$ such that $\xi_k=1$ and $\beta_{k+1}=\min_{l\in[L]}\beta_{l}.$ For instance, this holds if \emph{(i)} the network contains one wide hidden layer with $\tilde{\Omega}(N)$ neurons, and \emph{(ii)} it is initialized using the popular He's or LeCun's initialization (i.e., $\beta_{l}=c/\sqrt{n_{l-1}}$ for some constant $c$) \citep{XavierBengio2010,he2015delving,lecun2012efficient}.
 In that case, the scaling of the lower bound \eqref{eq:Jacobian_lowerbound} is tight (up to a multiplicative constant).
 Note also that the probability in \eqref{eq:prob} can be made arbitrarily close to $1$ provided that all the layers before the wide layer $k$ do not exhibit exponential bottlenecks in their widths.